 It does not matter if a candidate has done double award science or single subject physics.
-It is more important that a candidate shows their ability by getting at least A grades in maths as well as science GCSEs.
-To succeed at physics A-level it is expected that a candidate has a good grounding in mathematics.
-A-level maths really helps, but is not essential for A-level physics, however university courses in physics and engineering will usually expect mathematics A-level as well.
+It is more important that a candidate shows their ability by getting at least grade 7 in maths as well as science GCSEs.
+To succeed at Physics A-level it is expected that a candidate has a good grounding in mathematics.
+A-level maths is strongly recommended alongside A-level physics, as university courses in physics and engineering will usually expect Mathematics A-level as well.

-The department offers regular lectures on aspects of physics and engineering as well as occasional trips to offer further study.
+The department offers regular extension lectures on aspects of physics and engineering such as particle accelerators and special relativity as well as an optional annual residential trip to CERN in Geneva.